Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Constraints on masses of , , and states

-Let us come back to the upper limits using the inequality \eqref{mass-constraint}.
+Let us return to the upper limits using the inequality \eqref{mass-constraint}.
 Naturally, the involved $X$ systems are $QQq\bar{q}\bar{q}\bar{q}$ and $QQqqq\bar{q}\bar{q}$.
-In the latter case, tetraquarks are always involved in reference channels (${\cal A}+{\cal D}$ or ${\cal B}+{\cal C}$) and we cannot get useful information, at least at present.
-In the former case, unfortunately, we cannot get reliable constraints, either.
-If $X=ccs\bar{n}\bar{n}\bar{s}$, for instance, the reference system can be $(cc\bar{n}\bar{n})(s\bar{s})$, $(cs\bar{n}\bar{n})(c\bar{s})$, or $(ccs)(\bar{n}\bar{n}\bar{s})$.
-In constraining the mass of $cc\bar{n}\bar{n}$, however, both $(cs\bar{n}\bar{n})(c\bar{s})$ and $(ccs)(\bar{n}\bar{n}\bar{s})$ cannot be adopted.
-The former system involves another tetraquark state while the latter does not meet the requirement to use the inequality \eqref{mass-constraint} that the two heavy quarks should be separated into two hadrons, which guarantees the difference caused by the color-Coulomb potential.
+In the latter case, tetraquarks are always involved in the reference channels (${\cal A}+{\cal D}$ or ${\cal B}+{\cal C}$), and we cannot obtain useful information, at least presently.
+In the former case, we, unfortunately, cannot obtain reliable constraints, either.
+If $X=ccs\bar{n}\bar{n}\bar{s}$, for example, the reference system can be $(cc\bar{n}\bar{n})(s\bar{s})$, $(cs\bar{n}\bar{n})(c\bar{s})$, or $(ccs)(\bar{n}\bar{n}\bar{s})$.
+However, in constraining the mass of $cc\bar{n}\bar{n}$, neither $(cs\bar{n}\bar{n})(c\bar{s})$ nor $(ccs)(\bar{n}\bar{n}\bar{s})$ can be adopted.
+The former system involves another tetraquark state, whereas the latter does not meet the requirement to use the inequality \eqref{mass-constraint} that the two heavy quarks should be separated into two hadrons, which guarantees the difference caused by the color-Coulomb potential.
 Another reason is that the mass of $ccs$ baryon has not been measured.
-If we neglect the requirement to use \eqref{mass-constraint} and consider the case $X=ccn\bar{n}\bar{n}\bar{n}$, the reference state $(ccn)(\bar{n}\bar{n}\bar{n})$ can be adopted and a mass constraint $T_{cc}<3952$ MeV is obtained.
-Such a number seems to be the upper limit of the mass, but this is just a conjecture, not a conclusion.
+If we neglect the requirement to use \eqref{mass-constraint} and consider the case where $X=ccn\bar{n}\bar{n}\bar{n}$, the reference state $(ccn)(\bar{n}\bar{n}\bar{n})$ can be adopted and a mass constraint $T_{cc}<3952$ MeV is obtained.
+This value appears to be the upper limit of the mass, but this is simply conjecture and not a conclusion.
 Therefore, we could not get more information from the case that ${\cal D}$ is a light hadron.
 One may wonder whether we can estimate the lower limit of the $QQ\bar{q}\bar{q}$ mass with the minimum theoretical mass of $QQQ$ baryon by considering the case $X=QQQ\bar{q}\bar{q}\bar{q}$.
 In fact, obtaining the limit is possible, but the constraint is probably not useful.
 For example, one could get $T_{cc}>3704$ MeV with $\Omega_{ccc}=4790$ MeV \cite{Hasenfratz:1980ka}.
-This value is about 70 MeV smaller than the lower limit given in Table \ref{table:Tcc coupled channel} and no meaningful constraint is obtained.
+This value is approximately 70 MeV smaller than the lower limit given in Table \ref{table:Tcc coupled channel}, and no meaningful constraint is obtained.

-Similar to \eqref{mass-Xicc-Xibc-Xibb in meson}, another inequality for tetraquarks exists.
-Here, we only consider the case without strange quarks.
-Now, one has
+Similar to \eqref{mass-Xicc-Xibc-Xibb in meson}, another inequality exists for tetraquarks.
+In this case, we only consider the case without strange quarks.
+Subsequently, we obtain